Some of the productions that shooting Super 16mm film these days are:

 Below you’ll see examples of the course and get a full history of Super 16mm film.

 16 mm film was introduced in 1923 by Eastman Kodak as an affordable and less costly amateur substitute to a 35mm film.
-The format was even considered as a substandard by the professional industry during the era of the 1920s.
+The format was even considered as substandard by the professional industry during the era of the 1920s.

 William Beech Cook was hired from his 28mm Pathescope of an American company by Kodak so that a fresh, new 16mm Kodascope Library could come into existence.
 Apart from the fact that people could make home movies, they could also rent films from the library which turned out to be the major selling factor of the format.

 Initially intended for inexpert usage, 16 mm film happens to be one of those formats which bring into use acetate safety film as the film base.
-Nitrate film was never used by Kodak due to the high flammability of nitrate base.
+Nitrate film was never used by Kodak due to the high flammability of the nitrate base.
 By 1952, 35mm nitrate was discontinued altogether.

 The 16mm film is an economical and historically famous gauge of the film.
-The number 16mm denotes to the width of the film with the other usual film gauges that include 8mm and 35mm.
-16mm films are more commonly used for non-theatrical purposes like educational and industrial filmmaking or for motion pictures which happen to have a low budget.
+The number 16mm denotes the width of the film with the other usual film gauges that include 8mm and 35mm.
+16mm films are more commonly used for non-theatrical purposes like educational and industrial filmmaking or for motion pictures that happen to have a low budget.

 For a number of decades, 16mm film remained a popular format for unskilled home movie making format together with 8mm and then later on Super 8 film.
 Eastman Kodak released the first 16mm outfit in 1923 which comprised of a camera, a tripod, a projector, tripod, screen and a splicer for $335.
-A 16mm sound movie projector was introduced in 1932 by RCA-Victor along with that he also developed an optical sound-on-film 16mm camera was released in 1935.
+A 16mm sound movie projector was introduced in 1932 by RCA-Victor along with that he also developed an optical sound-on-film 16mm camera that was released in 1935.

 Initially aimed at the home fanatic the silent 16mm format made its way into the educational sector by the 1930s.
-The addition of Kodachrome in 1935 with optical soundtrack was the cause of major boost in the 16mm market.
+The addition of Kodachrome in 1935 with the optical soundtrack was the cause of a major boost in the 16mm market.

 16mm professional filmmaking was widely opted for in the post-war years and was used rigorously in WW2.
 A large network of professional 16mm filmmakers and services related to it came into existence in the 50s and 60s due to the films made for business, medical, government and industrial clients.

-With the advent of television production, the usage of 16mm film was enhanced basically for its cost effective and portability over 35 mm.
+With the advent of television production, the usage of 16mm film was enhanced basically for its cost-effective and portability over 35 mm.
 It was used for television programming as well at first which were shot outside the boundaries of a television studio or production sets.
 8mm film and the Super 8mm format were adopted by the home market gradually.

 The Format Standards:

 The area of exposure of a standard 16mm camera lies between 10.26mm by 7.49mm which happens to be an aspect ratio of 1.37:1, namely the standard pre-widescreen Academy ratio for 35 mm.
-Double-perf 16mm film which is the original format, has both of its sides perforated of each frame line.
+Double-perf 16mm film which is the original format has both of its sides perforated of each frame line.
 Single perf, as the name suggests; are perforated at one side only which makes space for magnetic as well as an optical soundtrack along the other side.

 Films that are shot in this format can be maximized by optical printing to 35mm for projection.
-In 2009, German lens manufacturer Vantage introduced a set of anamorphic lenses under the brand named, HAWK which provided a 1.3x squeeze factor especially for Super 16 format.
+In 2009, German lens manufacturer Vantage introduced a set of anamorphic lenses under the brand named, HAWK which provided a 1.3x squeeze factor, especially for Super 16 format.

 Kodak and Agfa happen to be the two major suppliers of 16mm film now as Fuji closed their film manufacturing facility in 2012.
 The television uses 16mm for Hallmark Hall of Fame anthology, The O.C, Friday Night Lights, HBO’s Westworld and also The Walking Dead in the U.S.